nLab semi-metal

 General monographs:

-Review with emphasis on mass terms
+Review with emphasis on mass terms:

 For references on graphene see also there.

-Discussion focusing on 3-dimensional semi-metals:
+Discussion focusing on 3-dimensional semi-metals with nodal lines:

 Discussion of the /2\mathbb{Z}/2-valued Berry phases around codimension=2 nodal loci in PIP I-symmetric (time-reversal + inversion invariant) semi-metals: